Modern Elegance kitchen

 A perfect example of their signature aesthetic, this pale and peaceful kitchen delivers on design as well as functionality.
 We asked Alexandra to tell us more.

+For this project, we were inspired by the home’s original architecture.
 We always start by studying the details of the existing building to see what features are worth conserving, and to draw inspiration for the design process.
 Restoration requires a careful balance between respecting heritage and adding originality.
 Any successful restoration project must feel like a natural continuation of the building’s history, while updating it for modern life.

+The house is located in Bromma, just outside Stockholm, close to water and greenery.
 It’s a beautiful area, and the natural light that floods into the house through its generous windows lends a feeling of serenity to the space.
 We wanted to work with materials and colours that honoured this and blended in effortlessly with the character of the building.

-The curved cabinet edges and the open shelves were a natural choice, as there is a passageway into the kitchen from the entrance hall.
+The curved cabinet edges and open shelves were a natural choice, as there is a passageway into the kitchen from the entrance hall.
 We wanted to make sure there were no sharp edges here, without compromising on storage space.
 Our approach throughout the project focused on essential forms and paid rigorous attention to the details.
 The result is a home that feels soft and soulful, with spaces that encourage human interaction.

 There are many elements to consider before embarking on a renovation.
 For example, the use of space, the overall flow, the lighting and what kind of atmosphere you’d like to create.

 In the next phase, you can decide how you want to add personality.
 You may have to be prepared to let go of some of your original ideas, as you might find they aren’t feasible once you start making structural changes, such as knocking down walls.
 It is essential to keep an open mind and be creative throughout the design process, allowing your ideas to evolve and adapt as the project progresses.

 Read our top 10 kitchen renovation tips.